[read_meter]

 12. Defer, delay and minify

-Check that your WordPress theme has CSS and JavaScript minified (white space removed) and see if you can defer or delay files from loading.
-Be careful with this though – you can break your site.
+Check that your WordPress theme has CSS and JavaScript minified (with whitespace removed) and see if you can defer or delay file loading.
+Be careful with this, though – you can break your site.
 So we always recommend testing this on a staging server first.

 13. Remove unused JavaScript

-Quite a lot of WordPress plugins add JavaScript to the head of every page, but this may not be needed for the content on that page.
+Many WordPress plugins add JavaScript to the head of every page, but this may not be necessary for the content on that page.

-Examples of this include forms and maps; if you are only showing a map on your contact page, then there is no need to have the code loading on every page of the website.
-So if you are not using those on a specific page then use an asset unloading plugin to only load the code on the pages where it is required.
+Examples of this include forms and maps; if you are only showing a map on your contact page, then there is no need to have the code load on every page of the website.
+If you are not using those on a specific page, use an asset unloading plugin to load the code only on the pages where it is required.

 14. Use Brotli compression

 All hosting servers – even the cheap shared hosting – tend to have GZIP compression as this has been around since 1992.
-But in 2013 Google engineers came up with another type of compression called Brotli.
-This is widely used across the large hosting providers so use an online tool to check if it is running on your hosting.
-You can use Cloudflare to enable this as well.
+However, in 2013, Google engineers developed another type of compression called Brotli.
+This is widely used across the large hosting providers, so use an online tool to check if it is running on your hosting.
+You can also use Cloudflare to enable this feature.

 How to improve your CLS

-If the issue is with text, and the difference between the system fonts and your Google fonts then adjust the CSS in your theme.
-Try to avoid the use of Typekit and TTF fonts as this will delay the fonts from loading, and fix the text by using font-display:swap in your theme.
+If the issue is with text, and the difference between the system fonts and your Google fonts, then adjust the CSS in your theme.
+Try to avoid using Typekit and TTF fonts, as this can delay font loading.
+Instead, fix the text by using font-display: swap in your theme.

 16. Specify dimensions for images, iframes, videos and adverts